ncatlab/nlab-content/pages/0/0/6/4/24600/content.md

 $$\frac{.}{\Gamma \vdash p \equiv \lambda i.p(i) : \mathrm{path}_{i.A}(a,b)}$$

+In addition, there are coercion and composition operations which make the path type behave like an identity type:

+* Coercion:

+$$\frac{\Gamma, i:I \vdash A \; \mathrm{type} \quad \Gamma \vdash a:[r/i]A}{\Gamma \vdash \mathrm{coe}^{r \rightsquigarrow r'}_{i.A} a:[r'/i]A \; [r' \equiv r \to a]}$$

+* Composition:

+...

 ## Regularity

 In general, cubical path types in cubical type theory do not satisfy the J rule definitionally.
-However one could force the J rule to hold definitionally by appending coercion operations:
+However one could force the J rule to hold definitionally by appending a coercion [[regularity]] rule:

-$$\frac{\Gamma, i:I \vdash A \; \mathrm{type} \quad \Gamma \vdash a:[r/i]A}{\Gamma \vdash \mathrm{coe}^{r \rightsquigarrow r'}_{i.A} a:[r'/i]A \; [r' \equiv r \to a]}$$

-and a coercion [[regularity]] rule:

 $$\frac{\Gamma, i:I, j:I \vdash A \equiv [j/i]A \; \mathrm{type}}{\Gamma \vdash \mathrm{coe}^{r \rightsquigarrow r'}_{i.A} a \equiv a:[r'/i]A}$$